cyevgeniy/evg.moe/content/js/own-signals/index.md

 ### Update value with function

-For simple literal values like strings or numbers changing values by simply passing them as arguments is ok, but for more complex types it may be too verbose.
+For simple values like strings or numbers changing values by simply passing them as arguments is ok, but for more complex types it may be too verbose.
 Imagine a `user` object with a complex